FRC1076/FRCRevolution/amy_notes.md

 The Revvy code doesn't talk directly to motors or sensors - it talks to a [hardware controller](https://github.com/RevolutionRobotics/RevvyFramework/tree/master/revvy/mcu).
 While there are [motor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/motors/dc_motor.py) and [sensor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/sensors/ev3.py) objects, to instantiate them you must first instantiate an object that represents the hardware controller as well as a 'handler' that talks to the controller.
 Only then can you configure the individual motor and sensor ports and communicate with them.

 If you were to clone the [RevvyFramework repo](https://github.com/RevolutionRobotics/RevvyFramework) and copy the "revvy" folder from it into the same directory as your robotkitlib code, below is the code you can use to instantiate a DC motor on port "M1" of the device.
 I encourage you to mess around in a python console before trying to incorporate this into other code.

+Note that to use the revvy code you'll still need to follow steps 1-4 in the above "installing the Revvy framework", and you'll also need to do "sudo apt-get install mpg123" if you want to leverage the [sound](https://github.com/RevolutionRobotics/RevvyFramework/blob/6a59a996cb2694385f3ff5e8524bc5f721eeeb48/revvy/hardware_dependent/sound.py#L10) portions of code.

 ```
 from revvy.mcu.rrrc_control import RevvyControl